 You want peace of mind, knowing that the individuals erecting the scaffolding are fully up-to-speed with health and safety legislation and procedures.

 And, you’ll certainly want the right equipment for the job in hand.
-You definitely want your project to be delivered to the required standard, on time and to budget.
+You definitely want your project to be delivered to the required standard, on time, and on budget.

 Moreover, many construction jobs require working at height, this makes construction a fairly risky job that demands experience with the use of a scaffold.

 According to stats, about 60% of construction accidents resulted from working at heights and 56% of these people used a scaffold but still end up with severe injuries after falling from fatal heights.